vero-nika-2828/yasmin-jas-photography/README.md

 Google Fonts was used to import the fonts chosen for this website.

 Lato was used as a general font for the website.
-Acme was used for headers, emphasised words and to keep with the plaful and fiendly theme.
-San seriff was added in case browser doesnt support the other two fonts.
+Acme was used for headers, emphasised words and to keep with the playful and friendly theme.
+San seriff was added in case browser doesn't support the other two fonts.

 ![Typography Acme](./assets/readme%20_docs/typography_acme.JPG)